Goldman, BASF, HSBC accused of metals price fixing: U.S. lawsuit

-NEW YORK (Reuters) - Goldman Sachs Group Inc, Germany’s BASF SE and two other big platinum and palladium dealers have been sued in the United States in what the plaintiff’s law firm called the first nationwide class action over alleged price-fixing of the metals.
+NEW YORK (Reuters) - Goldman Sachs Group Inc (GS.N), Germany’s BASF SE (BASFn.DE) and two other big platinum and palladium dealers have been sued in the United States in what the plaintiff’s law firm called the first nationwide class action over alleged price-fixing of the metals.

 Platinum and palladium are used in catalytic converters to curb vehicle emissions, and are also used in dentistry and jewelry.